mattrosi/WP17/outline.md

 # Comparison of predicted and observed electricity use

 - We focus on the five villages in our survey that also have electricity data
-- Do these low uptimes constrain appliance use and invalidate the study predictions?
-- How sensitive are our predictions to the assumptions about appliance power and the number of light bulbs?
 - Table or figure:
 - rows: measured villages, access type
 - columns: estimated daily energy use, observed average, unconstrained daily
 - 2016-03-01-electricity-comparisons.ipynb

+- the appliance estimations underestimate the energy use observed on these grids
+    - constraints on electricity availability should lead to overestimation
+    - ownership estimation errors
+    - number of lighting points isn't observed in survey
+    - unobserved or recently acquired appliances
+    - variance in power levels

 # Discussion and Conclusion